Team Germany

 Andreas Haller Yaqu Pacha Team Germany

-Andreas is the Chief Administrative Secretary of the City of Nuremberg and has been a YAQU PACHA member from the very beginning.
-He supports YAQU PACHA in Germany with the organization and implementation of trade fairs such as BOOT in Düsseldorf and events such as the Streetlife Festivals in Munich and the Samba Festivals in Coburg.
+Andreas is Chief Administrative Secretary of the City of Nuremberg and a member of YAQU PACHA from the very beginning.
+He supports YAQU PACHA in Germany in organizing and running trade fairs such as BOOT in Düsseldorf and events such as the Streetlife Festivals in Munich and the Samba Festivals in Coburg.

 Angela Haller